Sidney R. Brown

 Jeffrey S. Brown has been a director of the company since April 1999 and a director of the bank since May 2002.
 Mr. Brown also serves as a member of the Board’s ALCO/investment committee.

-Mr. Brown is vice chairman of NFI, a comprehensive provider of freight transportation, warehousing, third party logistics, contract manufacturing, and real estate development.
+Mr. Brown is President and Vice Chairman of NFI, a comprehensive provider of freight transportation, warehousing, third party logistics, contract manufacturing, and real estate development.
 He is also president of NFI Real Estate, one of the top real estate development companies in the industry.
 Mr. Brown is one of the general partners of The Four B’s, a partnership with extensive holdings primarily in the eastern United States.
 He is also an officer and director of several other corporations and partnerships in the transportation, equipment leasing, insurance, warehousing and real estate industries.

 Mr. Brown serves on the boards of several regional charities including the board of trustees for the Cooper Foundation, the Kellman Brown Academy, and on the executive board of the Katz Jewish Community Center.